 Consider your grandfather buys 166 Wipro shares in 2004 for Rs 60 each with 10,000 Rs he had.
 He will be getting more than 5,00,000 Rs today.
 It is far more than 5 lakhs but I have given a minimum estimate considering all the dividends they offered after 2014.

 If he had bought some land in 2004, today its value is at least triple than what he had paid in 2004.
-Real Estate price has been increasing rapidly but there can be a fall soon.
+Real Estate price has been increasing rapidly but it is not easy to liquidate(sell).
 So be cautious before you invest here.

 If he had paid some developer to develop a website for 10,000 for his business in 2004, then his website must have earned him customers.
 The profit can’t be estimated but it usually is very high.